Our top pick for

 TTM: trailing 12 months

-There are currently 1.3 million The Cooper Companies shares held short by investors – that's known as The Cooper Companies's "short interest".
-This figure is 51.9% up from 826,588 last month.
+There are currently 1.4 million The Cooper Companies shares held short by investors – that's known as The Cooper Companies's "short interest".
+This figure is 6.8% up from 1.3 million last month.

 There are a few different ways that this level of interest in shorting The Cooper Companies shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against The Cooper Companies.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against The Cooper Companies.

 Find out more about how you can short The Cooper Companies stock.